SOTFILOS/excel-importer/README.md

 - The Roboto stack includes pragmatic fallbacks: `Arial, Helvetica, sans-serif`.
 - `font-display=swap` is enabled to avoid FOIT (Flash of Invisible Text).
 - Retaining JetBrains Mono ensures consistent data table and metric readability where monospaced typography is beneficial.

+# Excel Importer

+A React application that allows users to upload Excel files and view data.

+## Technologies
+- React
+- TypeScript
+- Vite

+## How to run
+npm install
+npm run dev
+``